Write-Information With Colours

 and its associated preference variable as well as the simple coloured output

-that Write-Host
+that Write-Host also supports.

 You can grab all the examples from this post here